Psyhackological/HeartBeat/README.md

 ## Requirements
 ### For installation
-[python-pip](https://pip.pypa.io/en/stable/) - pip is the package installer for Python.
-You can use it to install packages from the Python Package Index and other indexes.
+[python-pip](https://pip.pypa.io/en/stable/) - pip is the package installer for Python, and it allows you to install packages from various sources, such as the Python Package Index.

 The following software, libraries, and versions are required to run the project: